PlanTL-INTELCOMP/DBimport/README.md

    ```>> python importFIS.py --download --resetDB --importData ```

-Detailed information about the database structure and some statistical analysis can be found in the [database documentation](https://github.com/PlanTL-INTELCOMP/DBimport/blob/master/documentation/Pu_S2_description.docx).
+Detailed information about the database structure and some statistical analysis can be found in the project Wiki.